Collins & Collins, P.C. Handles Auto Accident Claims Throughout New Mexico

 There are almost 500,000 spinal cord injuries each year making auto accidents the leading source of spinal cord injuries.

 Automobile accidents, even seemingly minor, can result in very serious physical injuries.
 There are almost 500,000 spinal cord injuries each year making auto accidents the leading source of spinal cord injuries.
-Thousands more suffer other serious injuries from car accidents.
+Thousands more suffer other serious injuries from vehicle accidents.
 Far too many will lose their lives particularly in New Mexico which consistently ranks high among the states in fatalities from car accidents.
 Unfortunately, despite the many efforts to curb DWI at the State and local areas (such as Albuquerque DWI blitzes), New Mexico also ranks high for both DWI accidents and DWI fatalities.

 Our typical clients at Collins & Collins, P.C. have suffered grave physical injuries.
 They often lack medical insurance for coverage of their injuries.
 The injured driver typically has no medical payments coverage (Medpay) that would cover at least a portion of their medical expenses.
 As a result, they are having trouble obtaining appropriate medical treatment.
 To make matters worse, their injuries have caused them to miss work, often long term.
 In short, their lives have been turned upside down.